goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/4-awx-cli-exercises/_index.md

     [student@ansible ~]$ /home/student1/setup-tower.sh

 {{% notice tip %}}
-You will see that **awx** is idempotent and recognises the objects as duplicate, so it’s fine that you did run the **awx** commands already.
+You will see that **awx** is idempotent and recognizes the objects as duplicate, so it’s fine that you did run the **awx** commands already.
 {{% /notice %}}

-From now on we’ll explain the needed comands for each of the next steps and add them to the script one-by-one.
+From now on we’ll explain the needed commands for each of the next steps and add them to the script one-by-one.

 ## Create Machine Credentials